Commercial revolution: Banks

 Various legal and religious developments in the late Middle Ages allowed for development of the modern banking system at the beginning of the 16th century.
 Interest was allowed to be charged, and profits generated from holding other people's money.

 Banks in the Italian Peninsula had great difficulty operating at the end of the 14th century, for lack of silver and gold coin.
 Nevertheless, by the later 16th century, enough bullion was available that many more people could keep a small amount hoarded and used as capital.

 In response to this extra available money, northern European banking interests came along; among them was the Fugger family.
-The Fuggers were originally mine owners, but soon became involved in banking, charging interest, and other financial activities.
+The Fuggers were originally weavers and cloth merchants, but soon became involved in banking, charging interest, and other financial activities.
 They dealt with everyone, from small-time individuals, to the highest nobility.
 Their banks even loaned to the emperors and kings, eventually going bankrupt when their clients defaulted.
 This family, and other individuals, used Italian methods which outpaced the Hanseatic League's ability to keep up with the changes occurring in northern Europe.

 Antwerp had one of the first money exchanges in Europe, a Bourse, where people could change currency.
 After the Siege of Antwerp (1584-1585), the majority of business transactions were moved to Amsterdam.
 The Bank of Amsterdam, following the example of a private Stockholm corporation, began issuing paper money to lessen the difficulty of trade, replacing metal (coin and bullion) in exchanges.
 In 1609 the Amsterdamsche Wisselbank (Amsterdam Exchange Bank) was founded which made Amsterdam the financial center of the world until the Industrial Revolution.
 In a notable example of crossover between stock companies and banks, the Bank of England, which opened in 1694, was a joint-stock company.

 Banking offices were usually located near centers of trade, and in the late 17th century, the largest centers for commerce were the ports of Amsterdam, London, and Hamburg.
 Individuals could participate in the lucrative East India trade by purchasing bills of credit from these banks, but the price they received for commodities was dependent on the ships returning (which often did not happen on time) and on the cargo they carried (which often was not according to plan).
 The commodities market was very volatile for this reason, and also because of the many wars that led to cargo seizures and loss of ships.